Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/README.md

     - The project/library's history
     - A tutorial on how to implement it
     - Its various pro's, con's and gotchas

-### Project Policy

-**All projects will require a minimum of 10 commits, and must take place throughout the time allotted for the project's completion, not just at the end**
+**All tutorials and projects require a minimum of 10 commits, and must take place throughout the time allotted for the project's completion, not just at the end.
+Failure to include more than 10 commits will lead to not getting credit for the project and having to redo it.**

-- **Good Example:** 40+ commits throughout the length of the course, looking for a healthy spattering of commits each week (such as 3-5 per day).
-- **Bad Example:** 10 commits on one day during the course and no others.
-Students who do this will be at severe risk of not receiving credit for the project.
-- **Unacceptable Example:** 2 commits the day before a project is due.
-Students who do this should not expect to pass the class.

 ## Evaluation